magepages/mpdocs/docs/blog-m2/user-guide.rst

 .. image:: https://i.imgur.com/Cp8Dfz1.png

-* In **Enable Related Post** field: Choose “Yes” to show related posts on Product Detail Page.
+* In the **Enable Related Post** field: Choose “Yes” to show related posts on Product Detail Page.
-* In **Limit of Related Post** field: Enter the number of related posts can display.
+* In the **Limit of Related Post** field: Enter the number of related posts can display.
 If you leave it blank, the default number is 1 post.

 .. image:: https://i.imgur.com/d2M3n70.png